megdna/pond/style.md

 ---
 ### Article

-This is an `article` showing some basic styling inside.
+This is an `article` showing some basic styling.
 All the typography uses `rem` for sizing.
 This means that accessibility is maintained for those who change their browser font size.

 <article>
 <h1>Heading 1</h1>